atelierbram/blog/source/_posts/2015-02-18-assembling.md

 The advantages of having a static site-generator integrated in one and the same build-tool _(that you may already be using)_ is huge: [Assemble itself](https://github.com/assemble/assemble) is a Grunt- _(also Yeoman and Node, and soon to be Gulp-)_ plugin.
 At the same time, Assemble assumes very little about _“what it is that you are trying to do”_; making it fun to use _(if you are also the kind of person that tends to want to make things their own &hellip;)_.
 <p class="publication-list__item__meta"><time datetime="{{ page.date_machine|replace({'_':'-'}) }}">{{ page.date_human }}</time></p>

-For an example with the alpha version of Assemble 6.0, using Gulp ISO Grunt,  go to [this repo](https://github.com/atelierbram/Starter-Assemble-Gulp)
+For an example with the alpha version of Assemble 6.0, using Gulp <span class="small-caps">ISO</span> Grunt,  go to [this repo](https://github.com/atelierbram/Starter-Assemble-Gulp)

 ### Static Site Generator
 One of the first problems to solve, when wanting to generate a website from flat files _(without a database)_, is to come up with a flexible solution for site-wide navigation.
 In [Assemble](http://assemble.io) this could be tackled like this in a _“partial”_ handlebars file, here `nav.hbs`: